acryps/feature/README.md

-## Features
+## Features - What and Why

-Define Your Own Web Application Features!
+Define your own web application features!

 Using Features, you can easily define and automatically execute custom features for your web application to generate guides, screenshots, and videos.